 On the other hand, unusual or custom built homes, which are difficult to value can achieve a much higher price under open bids.
 Such marvel homes appeal to home enthusiasts for their unique and rare features.
 Aficionados are willing to pay substantial amounts to secure such properties.

 Furthermore, auctions tend to attract buyers who are on the hunt for renovation projects.
 If your property is in particularly poor condition but has the potential for home improvement, you may achieve a better price at auction as DIY buyers compete for the highest bid.

 Repossessed houses or probate sales are also commonly seen at auction.
-However, while this method of public bidding used to be the quickest way to sell, many people are now turning to specialised fast home buyers such as Accelerate Homes.
+However, while this method of public bidding used to be the quickest way to sell, many people are now turning to specialised fast home buyers.

 Before settling on the idea of an auction, we recommend taking a good look at your home and requesting a property appraisal.
 Not every home is cut out for an auction, and you may be able to secure a faster sale and better price via alternative methods.

 Possibly achieve best possible market price: If there is sufficient buyer demand, your property could entice a bidding war.
 Emotionally invested consumers can make fiercely competitive bids in the heat of the moment, which can rapidly inflate the price.
 Inversely, if demand is weak, the opposite is true.
 The property could go for well below market value.